vendrhub/vendr-documentation/content/core/3.0.0/key-concepts/product-adapters.md

 ## Registering a Product Adapter

-Product Adapters are [registered via the IVendrBuilder](../vendr-builder/#registering-dependencies) using the `AddUnique<IProductAdapter, TReplacementAdapter>()` method on the `Services` property where the `TReplacementAdapter` parameter is the Type of our custom Product Adapter implementation.
+Product Adapters are [registered via the IVendrBuilder](../vendr-builder/#registering-dependencies) interface using the `AddUnique<IProductAdapter, TReplacementAdapter>()` method on the `Services` property where the `TReplacementAdapter` parameter is the Type of our custom Product Adapter implementation.

 ````csharp
 public static class VendrBuilderExtensions